PrincetonUniversity/compcomp/README.md

 ### The Paper

-A draft version of the paper accompanying Compositional CompCert is available here:
+The accepted version of the paper is available here:

 > http://www.cs.princeton.edu/~jsseven/papers/compcomp/paper.pdf.

-(Note to AEC members: this is the accepted version.)

 ### `popl15aec` Branch